 - 2 tablespoons unsweetened shredded coconut

-- 2 pounds sweet potatoes, peeled, quartered, and cut into ½-inch slices
+- 2 lbs sweet potatoes, peeled, quartered, and cut into ½-inch pieces

 - Kosher salt and freshly ground black pepper

-- a few handfuls Apple Brandied Coconut Pecans (recipe above)
+- a few handfuls Apple Brandied Coconut Pecans (above)

 I hope your day is wonderful + warm + full of great food!